bpedroso/scripts/README.md

 Scripts utils

 ## cfgproxy.sh

+  Script to set fedora proxy
   On this scripts you need to create some proxy files to backup.
 Please, Read the script!